kateridgle/kateridgle/README.md

 - 🤝 I’m looking for help with **anything and everything!**

-- 👨‍💻 All of my projects are available at [https://github.com/kateridgle](https://github.com/kateridgle)

 - 💬 Ask me about **React and JavaScript and HTML and CSS**

 - 📫 How to reach me **kateridgle2394@gmail.com**